doppelganger9/blog/content/blog/2019/03/06/index.md

 If it was not clear, Github made a lot of documentation on all this, but I still wanted to write my own as feedback.

-I hope you too learned a few things, or at least witnessed how I bump against issues and go on 🤣.
+I hope you too learned a few things or at least witnessed how I bump against issues and go on 🤣.

 > Thanks for reading this blog, If you have any questions, please use the Github Repository's Issues to start a conversation.